vanbujm/con-ai/post.md

 <p class="mb-0">Lastly there was the</p>
 <h3 id="big-mistake" class="mt-1 text-warning">Big Mistake</h3>

-At some point in my initial training my models I overwrote the baseline model with the cai model.
+At some point in the initial training, I overwrote the baseline model with the CAI model (or maybe the other way around).
 I didn't notice this until I was evaluating the models.
-This meant I had to go back and retrain the baseline model.
+This meant I had to go back and retrain the baseline **AND** the CAI model.
 This was a huge waste of time.
-Since I needed to retrain 2 out of 3 models, I also retrained the sai model to weed out any other mistakes I might have made.
-As I'll discuss in the next section, I was not able to reproduce the initial promising results I got from the sai model.
+Since I needed to retrain 2 out of 3 models, I also retrained the SAI model to weed out any other mistakes I might have made.
+As I'll discuss in the next section, I was not able to reproduce the initial promising results I got from the SAI model.

 ## Results and Next Steps {#results}